dd9jn/rfc4880bis/crypto-refresh.md

 ## Registries that are RFC REQUIRED {#rfc-required-registries}

-The following registries use the RFC REQUIRED registration policy, as described in RFC 8126:
+The following registries use the RFC REQUIRED registration policy, as described in {{Section 4.7 of RFC8126}}:

 - Packet Type registry ({{packet-type-registry}})
 - Key and Signature Versions registry ({{signed-packet-versions-registry}})